If you've received a signed document from me, click on the key above to download it, then run the following commands:

 Performed my own automation setup, with a Raspberry Pi 1A, IFTTT, Tasker and a Belkin Wemo switch.

-I later realized how many attack vectors it had and how important educating yourself first is important, especially before exposing your home devices on the internet.
+I later realized how many attack vectors it had and how important educating yourself on these things is, especially before exposing your home network to the internet.

 December 2013